-With its beauty, permanence and rarity gold is still the material of choice for the fabrication of religious artefacts, decorative articles and jewellery However, the unique chemical and physical properties offered by this precious metal are increasingly being sought for use in a growing number of industrial and medical applications.
-These include uses within the fields of nanotechnology medicine and electronics for products such as smart-cards, automotive electronics, sensors, medical implants and drug delivery systems.
+The unique chemical and physical properties offered by this precious metal are increasingly being sought for use in a growing number of industrial and medical applications.
+These include uses within the fields of nanotechnology medicine and electronics for products such as smart cards, automotive electronics, sensors, medical implants and drug delivery systems.

 Current Uses and Demand for Gold

-Gold is currently used in a large number of applications, but compared to the use of other precious metals, overall demand for gold is relatively low.
-As a proportion of total gold demand, current industrial applications, mainly in the electronics and dental sectors, amount to about 12%, figure 1.
+Gold is currently used in a large number of applications, however compared to the use of other precious metals, the overall demand for gold is relatively low.
+As a proportion of total gold demand, current industrial applications, mainly in the electronics and dental sectors, amount to about 12% (Figure 1).
 In comparison, industrial use of platinum, palladium and silver accounts for more than 50% of total demand.
 However, with a whole range of new technologies and developing markets increasingly requiring the use of gold, there is considerable scope to grow this proportion of demand.

 Figure 1.
 World gold demand for 2001 in tonnes (from GFMS Gold Survey 2002).